sixeyed/docker-windows-workshop/part-5.md

 docker container logs app_signup-save-handler_3
 ```

+> Docker isn't magic.
+It will run multiple containers for a service, but your application needs to work correctly when it scales.
+In this case the message handler uses [NATS queueing](http://nats.io/documentation/concepts/nats-queueing/) to share the load across multiple instances.

 Compose is a useful tool for verifying distributed solutions on a single machine.
-It's a client-side tool; when it creates services Docker only sees them as a set of unrelated containers.
+It's a client-side tool; when it creates services Docker only sees them as a set of unrelated containers, you need to manage the app through compose.

+At the end of the workshop we'll see how to use the Compose file format with [Docker swarm mode](https://docs.docker.com/engine/swarm/), which lets you manage solutions as a whole unit.

 ## Next Up